3ph3m3ral/SoftwareEngineering/README.md

+# Software Engineering Handbook

-# Description
+## Description
-Frequent commands used in the software development process in a correct way for its portability.
+Frequent commands used in the software development and engineering processes.

 ## DevOps definition
 DevOps is the combination of cultural philosophies, practices, and tools that increases an organization’s